graezykev/normalise-your-git-commit-and-push/steps.md

 git commit -am 'bypass eslint again to commit' --no-verify
 ```

+Now, we have 2 commits including `index.js` and `eslint.config.js`, in which there're ESLint issues, but they are committed by tricks (`--no-verify`).

+But don't panic, because they won't be able to be pushed because they will face the punishment of the **Git Push Hook** we made above!

 ### Force `test` before push

 Let's modify our team's workflows.